 So how does this work with kids’ clothing since they are constantly growing from one size to the next?
 The same way it works for adults, but maybe with some extra fun colors involved!

 Since kids are constantly growing and changing sizes, its really helpful to have less to keep track of and less to buy each season and size!

 Here are some great tips on starting an adult Spring capsule wardrobe!

 - Less Laundry.
 Need I say more Mamas?
 Laundry is supposed to be this thing that nobody can keep up with, right?
-Well I’m here to tell you that having less clothing in your home, leads to less laundry.
+Well I’m here to tell you that having fewer clothes in your home, leads to less laundry.
 Its that simple!

-- We can afford to buy better quality clothing that will last through more than one child.
+- Quality Over Quantity.
+We can afford to buy better quality clothing that will last through more than one child.

 How Do You Start a Spring and Summer Kids Capsule Wardrobe

 1. Figure out how many outfits each child needs

 The easiest way to do this, is to figure out a maintainable laundry routine.
 If you wash laundry every other day, that’s 3 days worth of clothes each of your kids needs to make it through that time.

 Now you might be thinking, 3 outfits?!
 Well not quite.
 Age and gender have a lot to do with how many outfits your child needs for 3 days.
 For example, a 3 year old boy is going to need a few more pairs of pants than a 10 year old girl will.